10 Best Hiking Trails in Kamloops, BC

 For an after-dinner stroll, West Highlands Park Loop is an easy 1.8-kilometer paved trail in a suburban neighborhood with nice views of the city lights after the glow of sunset.
 Even after dark, streetlights safely illuminate your steps and help you locate a park bench to sit and soak in the view.

 You will share this trail with locals walking their leashed dogs, getting fresh air, completing a morning run, or winding down the day with a late-afternoon jog.
 The trailhead with nearby restrooms is located off Pacific Way, up the hill two kilometers from the Trans-Canada Highway.
 It's only a 10-minute drive from downtown.
+Plus, it's wheelchair accessible.
+This is a Kamloops hike for everyone.

 9. McConnell Lake Trail, McConnell Lake Provincial Park